setvir/sorantoki-resources/README.md

 # Sorantoki (lit. sun/day talk)

-Sorantoki is a deliberately minimal auxiliary language and governance framework designed to explore how languages can be made learnable, inclusive, and resilient over time.
+Sorantoki is a deliberately minimal auxiliary language and governance framework designed to explore how languages can be made **learnable, inclusive, and resilient over time**.

 It is not presented as a finished solution or a universal replacement for existing languages.
-Instead, Sorantoki is a reference implementation: a working language accompanied by explicit rules for how it grows, who decides, and how authority transitions from a single founder to a community.
+Instead, Sorantoki is a **reference implementation**: a working language accompanied by explicit rules for how it grows, who decides, and how authority transitions from a single founder to a community.

+---

-## What makes Sorantoki different
+### **What makes Sorantoki different**

 Most constructed languages focus on grammar and vocabulary.
-Sorantoki focuses equally on how a language evolves once people begin to use it.
+Sorantoki focuses equally on **how a language evolves once people begin to use it**.

 Sorantoki combines three elements that are rarely designed together:

-Structural simplicity with predictable constraints
+1. **Structural simplicity with predictable constraints**

-No inflection or irregular forms
+   * No inflection or irregular forms

-Fixed word order and a six-slot serial verb template
+   * Fixed word order and a six-slot serial verb template

-A small phoneme inventory with no consonant clusters
+   * A small phoneme inventory with no consonant clusters

-Inclusive design as an engineering constraint
+2. **Inclusive design as an engineering constraint**

-Multiple pronunciation variants are equally correct
+   * Multiple pronunciation variants are equally correct

-Single stress rule, no lexical stress
+   * Single stress rule, no lexical stress

-Optional clarity markers instead of mandatory precision
+   * Optional clarity markers instead of mandatory precision

-A cultural repair word (wasa) that normalizes misunderstanding
+   * A cultural repair word (*wasa*) that normalizes misunderstanding

-Explicit governance before community scale
+3. **Explicit governance before community scale**

-A friction-based process for adding new words
+   * A friction-based process for adding new words

-Domain balancing to prevent lexical capture
+   * Domain balancing to prevent lexical capture

-Transparent decision rationales
+   * Transparent decision rationales

-Defined transition from founder stewardship to community governance
+   * Defined transition from founder stewardship to community governance

-Sorantoki treats language not as a static artifact, but as a shared system that must remain usable by real humans over time.
+Sorantoki treats language not as a static artifact, but as a **shared system that must remain usable by real humans over time**.

+---

-## Design goals (and non-goals)
+### **Design goals (and non-goals)**

 **Sorantoki aims to:**

-Minimize cognitive load for learners
+* Minimize cognitive load for learners

-Reduce barriers caused by accent, speech variation, or working-memory demands
+* Reduce barriers caused by accent, speech variation, or working-memory demands

-Encourage calm, cooperative communication
+* Encourage calm, cooperative communication

-Grow vocabulary only when communicative need is demonstrated
+* Grow vocabulary only when communicative need is demonstrated

-Remain forkable, inspectable, and governable
+* Remain inspectable, and governable

 **Sorantoki does not aim to:**

-Maximize expressive density
+* Maximize expressive density

-Replace natural languages
+* Replace natural languages

-Compete ideologically with existing auxlangs
+* Compete ideologically with existing auxlangs

-Enforce a single “correct” accent or register
+* Enforce a single “correct” accent or register

-## Inclusivity by design
+---

+### **Inclusivity by design**

 Sorantoki does not claim universal accessibility.
 Instead, it deliberately reduces known sources of linguistic friction that disproportionately affect some speakers, including:

-Phonological precision requirements
+* Phonological precision requirements

-Memorization of inflectional paradigms
+* Memorization of inflectional paradigms

-Irregular stress and pronunciation rules
+* Irregular stress and pronunciation rules

-Social stigma around “incorrect” speech
+* Social stigma around “incorrect” speech

 These choices are documented openly so they can be evaluated, challenged, and improved.

-## Governance and growth
+---

+### **Governance and growth**

 Sorantoki begins with a small core vocabulary and expands only in response to repeated communicative friction.

 New roots are added when:

-Existing circumlocutions are demonstrably insufficient
+* Existing circumlocutions are demonstrably insufficient

-The concept is broadly useful
+* The concept is broadly useful

-The addition does not distort domain balance
+* The addition does not distort domain balance

 All decisions are documented, attributed, and subject to future review.
 A formal governance charter defines how decision-making authority transitions from the creator to a rotating, accountable community body once participation thresholds are met.

-Sorantoki is designed so that no single person permanently owns the language, including its creator.
+Sorantoki is designed so that **no single person permanently owns the language**, including its creator.

-## Current status
+---

+### **Current status**

-Early public release
+* Early public release

-Core grammar and lexicon established
+* Core grammar and lexicon established

-Bootstrap governance phase active
+* Bootstrap governance phase active

-Community growth intentionally slow
+* Community growth intentionally slow

 This is a language being grown carefully, not rapidly.

+---

-## How to get involved
+### **How to get involved**

 At this stage, the most valuable contributions are:

-Reading and testing the language
+* Reading and testing the language

-Logging points of communicative friction
+* Logging points of communicative friction

-Writing short example texts
+* Writing short example texts

-Reviewing governance assumptions
+* Reviewing governance assumptions

 Root proposals are intentionally limited during the bootstrap phase.

 ## Your First Word